vijaysharm/ehyo-android/README.md

 Ehyo
 ====
 A command line tool for scaffolding Android Applications.
 Heavyily inspired by and loosely named after the yeoman web scaffolding tool.
 The goal of this project is to provide a command line tool for developers looking to perform worry free boiler-plate operations to their Android projects.
+Its meant to compliment existing tools namely the android command line tool [http://developer.android.com/tools/projects/projects-cmdline.html], and templates [http://developer.android.com/tools/projects/templates.html].

 The tool allows you to perform common tasks to your Android project
 + Search/Add/Remove permissions from your manifest
-+ Search/Add/Remove maven repository dependecies to your build
++ Search/Add/Upgrade/Remove maven repository dependecies to/from your build
 + Apply common Android templates to your project
 + Apply templates provided by jgilfelt with https://github.com/jgilfelt/android-adt-templates

 Usage
 -----
-To view the list of actions ehyo supports, run the list command `ehyo list`
+To view the list of actions ehyo supports, run the `list` command in an existing Android gradle project `ehyo list`

 To add or remove a permission to a manifest, run the permissions command.
 By default, ehyo assumes you're performing modifications to a project in the current directory.
 To tell ehyo which project to apply to, include the --directory <dir> argument.